devmgod/node/README.md

 # Node.js

-Node.js is an open-source, cross-platform, JavaScript runtime environment by running single thread.

-For information on using Node.js, see the [Node.js website][].
+Node.js is an open-source, cross-platform, JavaScript runtime environment by running single thread For information on using Node.js, see the [Node.js website][].

 The Node.js project uses an [open governance model](./GOVERNANCE.md).
 The